Distribute and Secure a Web Application

 Google Domains account.

-Note: This example assumes you have a domain in Google Domains, and you will use this to delegate your domain to F5XC.
-You can perform the same function using a different domain hosting service; however, the specific steps to delegate a domain will vary from vendor to vendor.
+Note: This quickstart guide assumes you have a domain in Google Domains, and you will use this to delegate your domain to F5XC.
+You can perform the same function using a different domain hosting service.
+However, the specific steps to delegate a domain will vary from vendor to vendor.

 Configuration